Sarah is a certified Hatha, Vinyasa, & Kundalini yoga teacher. She is an artist who believes in the importance of living a creative life.

 - Guitar picks: Bring out everyone's musical side.

-- Tea: Buy a variety pack individually sealed tea bags and you can fill a lot of eggs!
+- Tea: Buy a variety pack of individually sealed tea bags and you can fill a lot of eggs!

 - Travel-size lotion: This gift is fun and practical.